What we are looking for in an Olin applicant

 At Olin, we have a two part admission process.
 After we review all of the applications we receive each January, we then invite 225-250 applicants to move forward to the second phase of our process: to participate in Candidates' Weekends which take place in late February and early March.
 Candidates’ Weekends provide an opportunity for the Candidates to get to know Olin in greater depth and for us to get to know the Candidates above and beyond their applications.

 We are confident that anyone whom we invite to Candidates’ Weekends is qualified to attend Olin and has the potential to be a successful, contributing member of our community.
 Therefore, Candidates’ Weekends are about learning more about the Candidates in the context of Olin’s unique, highly collaborative setting so that we can craft an intentional cohort of incoming students that will be cohesive but diverse.
 After all, we are looking to create an outstanding community, not just a group of outstanding individuals!

 You’ll meet and hear from faculty, interact with current students and alumni, experience aspects of student life, and celebrate with the community as Olin comes together for these special events.
 There will be both evaluative components of the program, such as an interview, as well as plenty of opportunities for Candidates to engage with our community and learn more about Olin.
-Given concerns surrounding the global pandemic, the format of CW 2021 may be different than previous years, yet the purpose and vibe of the programs will remain true to the Olin spirit of creativity and collaboration.
+Given concerns surrounding the global pandemic, the format of CW 2021 will be virtual, and while the format may be different than previous years, the purpose and vibe of the programs will remain true to the Olin spirit of creativity and collaboration.
 After the programs, which will continue to be held in late February and early March, the Admission Committee meets again and makes the final admission decisions.
 Candidates are notified of their decision by late March.

 As with the application, we aren’t looking for one specific set of characteristics during the interview and group exercise.
 Our goal is to get to know you better and to see how you work in a collaborative setting, so again, the best advice is to just be you!